 Some companies commented that this issue is not clear, and one company proposed an LS to SA2/CT1 to clarify this issue.

-Rapporteur’s proposal is not to discuss further the 1st part of the proposal in RAN2 and to check at the conference call if the 2nd part of the proposal can be agreed:
+Rapporteur’s proposal is not to discuss further the 1st part of the proposal in RAN2 and to check via email review if the 2nd part of the proposal can be agreed:

 Proposal 3.3: There is no need to include CAG ID in RRCResumeComplete message for UE in manual CAG selection mode.